vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vi.
 Dh.).
 Sanipradoṣavrata--on śu.
 13th tithi if falling on Saturday in the

-months from K.; for one year; for progony; worship of Siva
+months from K.; for one year; for progony; worship of Śiva

 422